dezashibi-c-projects/i-game_of_life/README.md

 - A functional implementation of Conway's Game of Life in C, running in the console.
 - The game should accurately follow the defined rules and visually represent the evolution of the cellular automata.
-- Users should be able to start, pause, and stop the simulation at will.
+- Users should be able to start and stop the simulation at will.

 ## Implementation